May is Mental Health Awareness Month – a good reminder to check up – and brush up – on yours.

 Opt for Optimism.
 Being in pain can be soul-sucking and make you feel like nothing is going right.
 Although it’s hard to break out of that cycle, it’s important to retrain your focus and instead concentrate on things that you can do.
 Ellen Slawsby, PhD, who is a psychologist and director of the mind/body chronic pain services at Massachusetts General Hospital’s Benson-Henry Institute suggests one way to do this is to keep a gratitude journal, which can give you “a more accurate view of yourself and the world at large.”

 Reach Out.
 As that old song goes, we all need someone to lean on.
 Being in pain is somehow better if you have someone you can share it with (not your actual physical pain, but your emotional pain).
 Along with giving you permission to complain, a close friend, family member or professional mental health provider can help you reframe your thinking and offer support and understanding.
+They might also be able to suggest alternative methods of pain relief that you might not have considered.
+For example, one of my friends likes to use strains of cannabis such as chemo kush to help make her pain more manageable.
+Just remember, as with anything health-related, you should always speak to a healthcare professional before trying natural remedies.

 Try deep breathing and meditation.
 Tight muscles can cause pain – but conversely, pain and its ensuing stress can also cause muscles to tighten up.
 Yoga, tai chi, and meditation with guided imagery can all help stretch and strengthen tight muscles and bring your mind to a calmer and more restful place.